DanAurea/Webcraft/app/README.md

 ## How it works

-Trisdanvalwen make use of Channels for real time part, websocket are used for chatting app and game app currently, we should update this projet to use WebRTC (UDP packets) as a layer for any packets sent or received by game (excepting chat).
+webcraft make use of Channels for real time part, websocket are used for chatting app and game app currently, we should update this projet to use WebRTC (UDP packets) as a layer for any packets sent or received by game (excepting chat).

 Gunicorn is used as WSGI server because of its lower latency for http requests compared to daphne ASGI server